-This varies by woman, but most tend to want sex more right before their period or during ovulation (which is when she would be able to conceive, so this makes sense).
+This varies by woman, but most tend to want sex more right before their period or during ovulation (which is when she would be able to conceive).

-You don’t need to be stalker-y about it, but having a vague idea of your partner’s cycle can help explain mood changes as well as libido changes.
+You don’t need to be creepy about it, but having a vague idea of your partner’s cycle can help explain mood changes as well as libido changes.

 Birth Control (and other drugs)